floraison/flor/doc/procedures/matchr.md

 `match? s r` will return true if string `s` matches regular expression `r`.
 It returns false else.

+`pmatch s r` will return false it it doesn't match, it will return the string matched else.
+If there is a capture group (parentheses) in the pattern, it will return its content instead of the whole match.

 ```
 matchr "alpha", /bravo/